 I wasn’t surprised this bike clocked the fastest lap time; I was surprised with the lack of effort required to do so.
 It was 2009 when Aprilia first introduced this RSV4’s frame, but it’s still far from broken.

 Styling-wise, the package hasn’t moved on substantially since (assuming you can avert your eyes from those MASSIVE wings), but who cares about image when you’ve got a bike that ticks all the boxes in the pursuit of fast laps.
-It really is very hard to criticise the 1100 Factory.Enjoy more Fast Bikes reading in the four-weekly magazine.
+It really is very hard to criticise the 1100 Factory.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.